EnigmaCurry/d.rymcg.tech/docker-workstation/README.md

 ```

 The first time this runs, it needs to do some final package builiding
-steps (I don't know why, it should have all been built in the
+steps (I don't know why this happens twice, it should have all been
-Dockerfile, but it does seem to go faster than the initial build, so
+built in the Dockerfile already, however it does seem to go faster the
-idunno).
-When its done building, it will start the daemon in the
+second time, so idunno).
+When its done building, it will start the
-background.
+daemon in the background.

 You can connect to your session once it has started: